pramnora/bat/README.md

 # bat
 MS DOS/Microsoft Disk Operating System batch files: [.bat]

+## MS DOS Batch file programming history

+Before the Windows OS/Operating System was invented...which uses the WIMP/Window Icons Mouse Pointer...or, GUI/Graphical User Interface system; there was the MS DOS CLI/Command Line Interface user interface, instead; and, this is just a 'black' screen...which also contains what is known as a prompt.

+C:\>

+...and, the user would type in command instructions after the prompt.

+C:\> DIR

+...the above DIR instruction, for example would show the current directory listing of files/folders/-etc.

 ## Batch program files

 There are 2 ways to run MS DOS Commands...